The year started with a bit of left over turkey from

 Christmas still at number one but 1983 became a bit

-1983 was a bit of a classic year for 80s number ones, almost every
+of a classic year for 80s pop and number ones, almost

-uptown girl always gets grans dancing feet moving and Billie Jean
+always gets Gran's dancing feet moving and Billie Jean

 will even get dad moon walking on to the dance floor.

 |Renee and Renato

 ||Every breath you take